Jma-n/parking-application/README.md

 Make sure to delet your Application.properties so it works in combination with the Arduino Code.

-3.

-Interact with the REST API using a tool like Postman or curl.
+3.Interact with the REST API using a tool like Postman or curl.
 🔧 Endpoints
 GET /state?lot=<lot>: Get the state of a specific parking lot.
 GET /state/all: Get the state of all parking lots.